-- the general partner provides the limited partners with advance notice; - · in connection with such advance notice, the general partner provides the limited partners with written materials describing the proposed transaction; and - the transaction is approved by the holders of the partnership interests issued under the partnership agreement at the same level of approval as required for the approval of the holders of shares of our common stock.
-For this purpose, approval is obtained when the sum of (i) the number of OP units consenting to the transaction that are held by the limited partners (other than us and our subsidiaries) plus (ii) the product of (A) the number of OP units held by us and our subsidiaries multiplied by (B) the percentage of the votes that were cast in favor of the transaction by the holders of shares of our common stock to approve the transaction.
+- the general partner provides the limited partners with advance notice; - in connection with such advance notice, the general partner provides the limited partners with written materials describing the proposed transaction; and - the transaction is approved by the holders of the partnership interests issued under the partnership agreement at the same level of approval as required for the approval of the holders of shares of our common stock.
+For this purpose, approval is obtained when the sum of (i) the number of OP units consenting to the transaction that are held by the limited partners (other than us and our subsidiaries) plus (ii) the product of (A) the number of OP units held by us and our subsidiaries multiplied by (B) the percentage of the votes that were cast in favor of the transaction by the holders of shares of our common stock, exceeds the level of approval required for holders of shares of our common stock to approve the transaction.

-Under the partnership agreement, a "change of control" means (i) any "person" or "group" of related persons (as such terms are used in Sections 13(d) and 14(d) of the Exchange Act) (A) becomes the "beneficial owner" (as defined in Rules 13d-3 and 13d-5 under the Exchange Act), directly or indirectly, in a single transaction or series of related transactions, by way of purchase, exchange, merger, consolidation, recapitalization, recapsification, business combination, or other similar transaction of more than 50% of the total voting power of (1) us or (2) any of our direct or indirect parent entities (or its or their successors by merger, consolidation, or purchase of all or substantially all of its or their assets); or (B) becomes entitled, either alone or together with its affiliates or group members, to nominate, designate, or elect a majority of our Board; or (ii) our stockholders (or the stockholders of our successors by merger, consolidation, reorganization, neorganization, or other similar transaction) adopt a plan or proposal for liquidation or dissolution of us or the Operating Partnership.
+Under the partnership agreement, a "change of control" means (i) any "person" or "group" of related persons (as such terms are used in Sections 13(d) and 14(d) of the Exchange Act) (A) becomes the "beneficial owner" (as defined in Rules 13d-3 and 13d-5 under the Exchange Act), directly or indirectly, in a single transaction or series of related transactions, by way of purchase, exchange, merger, consolidation, recapitalization, reorganization, reclassification, business combination, or other similar transaction of more than 50% of the total voting power of (1) us or (2) any of our direct or indirect parent entities (or its or their successors by merger, consolidation, or purchase of all or substantially all of its or their assets); or (B) becomes entitled, either alone or together with its affiliates or group members, to nominate, designate, or elect a majority of our Board; or (ii) our stockholders (or the stockholders of our successors by merger, consolidation, reorganization, business combination, or other similar transaction) adopt a plan or proposal for liquidation or dissolution of us or the Operating Partnership.